psycokenisis/psycokenisis.github.io/README.md

 a place I call home

 ### Branches
-`master` is used by github as the source branch for the page hosting.
+- `master` is used by github as the source branch for the page hosting.
-`development` is used as the primary branch where development occurs.
+- `development` is used as the primary branch where development occurs.

 When a deployment is required, simply execute `npm run deploy` from the `development` branch.
 Under the hood, this will build and export the `/dist` directory into the `master` branch, which then allow it to be served via GitHub :)

 `npm run deploy` is only necessary whenever a deployment is required.

-> A Vue.js project

 ## Build Setup